January 5, 2021

 6 New Year’s Resolutions That Will Help Your Allergies

-By vacuuming your carpets on a regular basis (rather than only right before the in-laws come over), you'll reduce the amount of dust and pollen in your home, reducing the chances of developing carpet allergy.
+By vacuuming your carpets on a regular basis (rather than only right before the in-laws come over), you'll reduce the amount of dust and pollen in your home, reducing the chances of developing a carpet allergy.
 Carpets can collect lots of different allergens, including pollen and pet dander.
-A good practice is to clean your carpet every other month with a professional steamer and to clean your couch and chairs with a vacuum regularly.
+A good practice is to clean your carpet every other month with a professional steamer and to vacuum your couch and chairs regularly.
 Although we cannot always prevent our allergies from acting up, there are steps we can take to reduce our exposure.
 One great way to start is by cleaning our homes on a regular basis, paying special attention to areas where allergens are commonly found in many home furnishings, including beds, carpets, rugs, couches, and floors.
 Best of all?
 There are a lot of these quick and easy solutions!

 Wash curtains and dust blinds regularly